 Snapshot: What dyslexia is

-Dyslexia is a common condition that makes it hard to read.
+Dyslexia is a common condition that makes it hard to work with language.
 Some experts believe that between 5 and 10 percent of people have it.
 Others say as many as 17 percent of people show signs of reading challenges.

-Kids with dyslexia don’t outgrow it.
-But there are teaching approaches and strategies that can help people with dyslexia improve their reading skills and manage the challenges.
+People with dyslexia don’t outgrow it.
+But there are teaching approaches and strategies that can help them improve their reading skills and manage the challenges.
 People of any age can be tested for dyslexia, although the tests are different for adults than for kids.

 Dyslexia can create difficulty with other skills, too.
 These include: